 For more information about this breed and their temperament, read below!

 The Typical German Shepherd Temperament

 The German Shepherd is a moderately active dog and is described as self-assured.
 The breed is willing to learn with an eagerness to have a purpose.

-They have a strong commitment to their owners and feel the need to please their owner, making them trainable and versatile dogs.
+They have a strong commitment to their owners.
+They feel the need to please their owner, making them trainable and versatile dogs.

-German Shepherds temperament is protective.
+German Shepherd temperament is protective.
 However, with proper training and patience, they make great workers.

 A common trait of the German Shepherd temperament is their high energy level.
-In order for your German Shepherd to be happy, they will need daily mental and physical activities.
+For your German Shepherd to be happy, they will need daily mental and physical activities.

 Are German Shepherds Easy To Train?

 When it comes to owning a German Shepherd, you may be wondering if they are easy to train?
 The short answer is yes, but it takes some patience and a little bit of work.